Jazcash/TFT-Scout/README.md

 ## Installation

-Overwolf does't support unofficial extensions, and to make this availabel on the overwolf app store, it would need to be vetted by Riot, so instead you have to install it as a development plugin:
+Overwolf does't support unofficial extensions, and to make this available on the overwolf app store, it would need to be vetted by Riot, so instead you have to install it as a development plugin:

 Install Overwolf https://www.overwolf.com/apps/